nomadium/linzer/README.md

 ### TL;DR: I just want to protect my application!!

-Add the following middleware to you run Rack application and configure it as needed, e.g.:
+Add the following middleware to your Rack application and configure it as needed, e.g.:

 ```ruby